 Hello and welcome to my small corner of the interwebs!
 My name is Greg Linch and I’m a curious person.
 Maybe that helps explain why I enjoyed The Magic School Bus and Bill Nye the Science Guy so much as a youngster.
 I’m sure all those afternoons spent watching the History Channel as a teenager have something to do with that, too.

 In high school I found a new outlet for my passions: journalism.
-But, although I didn’t fully realize it until later, I was a technically-inclined journalist early on in my career.
-I created my high school newspaper’s first website and email account (no one else thought to do either one!), I taught the newsroom InDesign (we’d initially used Pagemaker), I helped maintain the digital camera gear and frequently fixed paper jams when we printed stories or draft pages.
+But, although I didn’t fully realize it until later, I was a technically-inclined journalist from the start.
+I created my high school newspaper’s first website and email account (no one else thought to do either one circa 2004!), I taught the newsroom InDesign (when we switched from Pagemaker), I helped maintain the digital camera gear (3 megapixels!) and frequently fixed paper jams when we printed stories or draft pages.

 The opinions expressed on this site are my own and do represent those of my employers — past, present, future or from any other dimensions or universes.